Zoltán Zubornyák: Festival of Ferencváros

 Open-air performances were first organised on Bakáts Square in 1993.
 Various genres of chamber music pieces were staged back then.
 The audience deemed that these pieces were undoubtedly successful, which was also widely publicised.
 This excellent reception and exceptional interest shown lead to the idea of launching the summer festival organised each year.

 This event has been called Ferencváros Festival of Games since 1994.
 Initially, the programme mainly featured classical and pop concerts, chamber and symphony orchestra concerts, whilst productions created by other theatre workshops were invited as guest performers on the stage erected.
 The programme has since become more diverse.
 Later on, the programme extended to include dance and ballet performances, as well as musical performances specifically designed by the Festival for this space.
 An all-encompassing performing arts festival eventually unfolded.
 This programme has been called Ferencváros Festival since 2007.

 During the many years of his directorship he designed and directed numerous concerts, theatrical performances, exhibitions, as well as various open-air programmes with the help of my 41 associated employees.

 Several tens of thousands of people have visited our exhibitions and around 10,000 people visited the Ferencváros Festival in 2010, whilst each season a total of 10–12,000 people come along to pieces staged at the Pince Theatre (14 pieces per month on average).

 Theatre manager

 He was the director of Jászai Mari Theatre for 5 years (1996–2001).

 Pince Theatre

-In January 2007 Pince Theatre (a small theatre operating from the cellar of a building in the very heart of the city) set the aim of following in the footsteps of the legendary creative workshop that unfolded during the 60s and 70s.
-The creative and cultural approach of the theatre is represented by chamber plays with one, two or three characters played by outstanding Hungarian artists.
-Our performances fill a cultural gap in the sense that the majority of these are not staged in big theatres with a regular troupe of actors.
+In January 2007, Pince Theatre (a small theatre operating from the cellar of a building in the very heart of the city) set the aim of following in the footsteps of the renowned creative workshop that unfolded during the 60s and 70s.
+The creative and cultural approach of the theatre is represented by chamber plays with one, two or three characters played by famous Hungarian artists.
+The performances fill a cultural gap in the sense that the majority of these are not staged in big theatres with a regular troupe of actors.